 Jane makes a scarf and it costs her $29 in manufacturing costs (materials and labour).
 She would like to add a markup of 150% in order to arrive at her final selling price.
 Applying the markup percentage results in $72.50 as the suggested selling price ($29 × 2.5 = $72.50).

 More details on pricing markups can be found in our post here: How to calculate pricing markups for your handmade products »

 Remember that the pricing formula is designed for you to figure out a safe pricing range for your products that ensures that you make a profit.
 From here, it's up to you to research and compare to see what others are charging for the same types of products and tweak your markups where necessary.

 Some questions to consider when evaluating your competitors products: what are they charging?
 Is your item better made or a better quality than theirs?
 You might be able to charge a premium over their price for this.
 Have you created something unique and different?
 This is another opportunity to sell your products at a higher rate.

 Experiment & Tweak

-Don't be afraid to experiment with your pricing - if you feel that it might be too high and your sales are slow, you can always adjust and see if sales pick up (just remember not to go under your Base Production Cost as you will be losing money on each sale!).
+Don't be afraid to experiment with your pricing - if you feel that it might be too high and your sales are slow, you can always adjust and see if sales pick up (just remember not to go under your Base Production Cost as you will definitely be losing money on each sale!).

 Likewise, if you notice that your prices are significantly under your competitors - try increasing them.
 Studies have shown that many people tend to equate quality with price and are thus prepared to pay more.